 The Sacrament of Reconciliation is offered to classes each a year.

 Every year, each student takes part in a class retreat.
 The class retreat is designed to cultivate community and encourage students to explore their faith more fully.

-The freshmen retreat in September helps new students find their place in our Salesian community.
-Afterwards, freshmen families attend a Welcome Dinner.
+The freshmen retreat in September helps new students find their place in our community.
+Afterwards, freshmen families attend a welcome dinner.

 The sophomore retreat takes place in February and asks students to focus on the ways God's word is active in their lives.

 The senior retreat is an overnight event and takes place in March.
 Seniors are encouraged to celebrate their four years together and reflect on the coming transition to college life.